nathanarcuri-hub/WiFiAudioProjector/README.md

 - Local Node streaming server
 - Bonjour discovery on the LAN
 - Browser receiver page for rapid LAN testing
-- iPhone client built with SwiftUI and `AVAudioEngine`
+- Receiver client built with AVAudioEngine
 - PCM 16-bit stereo at 48 kHz for the first end-to-end path

 ## Monorepo Layout